naya-labs/cra-boilerplate/README.md

 ### Typescript

 Use Typescript for any new file created.
-If you need a reference point for how to use typescript with react here it a cheatsheet that is really helpful [React-Typescript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)
+If you need a reference point for how to use typescript with react here is a cheatsheet that is really helpful [React-Typescript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)

 ### First time setup